leoCottret/cbn-leocottret-mods/MODS/XE038/README.md

 - **Late_Game_Accessories**
   - Contains late game craftable items, that have high skill requirement, and sometimes require rare materials.
   - Non of them are actual armors, because I think vanilla and other mods cover this part well enough already
-  - No those are things "late game accessories" like bulletproof/fireproof canteen, backpacks and leg rig, the kind of items that keep getting destroyed even when you have the knowledge and ressources to create something sturdier
+  - No those are "late game accessories" like bulletproof/fireproof canteen, backpacks and leg rig, the kind of items that keep getting destroyed even when you have the knowledge and ressources to create something sturdier
-  - It also adds one very late game craftable item, which should be only possible to craft in a very long playthrough.
+  - It also adds one very late game craftable bag, which should be only possible to craft in a very long playthrough.
 This item is supposed to be the best backpack you could hope for, using alien technology.
 I added this backpack for the players to get a long term goal, it should be very hard to craft (tell me if it's not enough).
 - **QOL**
   - Those are Quality Of Life items, for now just reversible craftable big bundle of materials
   - eg: Big bundle of leather -> needs 50 leather patch + 1 short string -> you can disassemble it to get **all** the items back
   - This should help hoarders to reduce the hundreds of accumulated basic materials to a few ones, so they **take less space, can be moved faster and help reduce lag**

 # Credits
 - Thanks to SomeDeadGuy for the Undead People (UDP) tileset.
-I combined, modified and redraw several sprites from the tileset to make the animated sprites in this mod, so credit to him for the originals!
+I combined, modified and redrew several sprites from the tileset to make the animated sprites in this mod, so credit to him for the originals!